 With the newfound relevancy of the President-elect’s proposed tax plan, we are resharing our thoughts on these potential changes.
 History proves that rate increases can be adopted late in 2021 but made retroactive to January 1, 2021; however, the fact that the United States will remain under the cloud of a global pandemic and the economic recovery therefrom will certainly be a consideration for making any law retroactive.

-Gain recognition currently or in the future, and the application of future tax rate changes, can be very technical and should be discussed with your tax lawyers to determine the potential impact on you.
-To the extent that the items discussed herein may affect you, Jackson Walker stands ready to assist with your year-end tax planning, including gain-recognition transactions and to help you consider potential techniques that may benefit you.
+To the extent that the items discussed herein may affect you, Jackson Walker stands ready to assist with your tax planning and help you consider potential techniques that may benefit you.

 Selected Issues for Businesses and Individuals – Taxation of Estates, Gifts, and Trusts

 Biden has proposed significant changes to estate and gift taxation, which may prompt many individuals to consider estate planning techniques for reducing their taxable estate.